The 11 Best TV Shows About Hotels

 ABC hotel show

-Sadly, while the Spanish show aired for three seasons, its American adaptation was canceled by the network after just one.
+While the Spanish show aired for three seasons, sadly its American adaptation was canceled by the network after just one.

 The Riviera Grand Hotel is the last family-owned hotel along Miami Beach.